spark-jobserver/spark-jobserver/README.md

-    GET /contexts               - lists all current contexts GET /contexts/<name>        - gets info about a context, such as the spark UI url POST /contexts/<name>       - creates a new context DELETE /contexts/<name>     - stops a context and all jobs running in it PUT /contexts?reset=reboot  - shuts down all contexts and re-loads only the contexts from config.
+    GET /contexts               - lists all current contexts GET /contexts/<name>        - gets info about a context, such as the spark UI url POST /contexts/<name>       - creates a new context DELETE /contexts/<name>     - stops a context and all jobs running in it.
+Additionally, you can pass ?force=true to stop a context forcefully.
+This is equivalent to killing the application from SparkUI (works for spark standalone only).
+    PUT /contexts?reset=reboot  - shuts down all contexts and re-loads only the contexts from config.
 Use ?sync=false to execute asynchronously.

 Spark context configuration params can follow `POST /contexts/<name>` as query params.
 See section below for more details.